DEEPDIP-project/AttentionLayer.jl/README.md

 You are probably interested in using the `attentioncnn` model, which is a built-in cnn that uses the attention mechanism.
 Here is an example of how to use it:

-* first you have to define the parameters of the model
+* first you define the parameters of the model

 ```julia
     T = Float32 # the type of the data